Direct Line magazine

 Don’t forget alloy wheels

-Wheels come under attack from the harmful effects of brake dust.
 Apply a wheel wax to help give them a fighting chance of emerging from another winter with their gleam intact.

 And finally…

-Don’t spoil all that hard work by driving like a numpty.
 A top tip is to maintain a much greater distance between yourself and the vehicle in front.
 This will give you more time to react to unexpected situations in poor weather, and prevents the front of your car being showered with debris that’s thrown up by the tyres of the car in front.

-Read our guide on driving in winter weather.
+For more advice, read our guide on driving in winter weather.

 Related articles